Cal Raleigh Player Props: Mariners vs. Athletics

-The Seattle Mariners, including Cal Raleigh and his .515 slugging percentage over his past 10 games, take on starting pitcher Luis Medina and the Oakland Athletics at T-Mobile Park, Tuesday at 9:40 PM ET.
+On Wednesday, Cal Raleigh (.515 slugging percentage in past 10 games, including two home runs) and the Seattle Mariners play the Oakland Athletics, whose starting pitcher will be Austin Pruitt.
+First pitch is at 9:40 PM ET.

-In his previous game he had a one-hit performance (1-for-5) against the Athletics.
+In his most recent game he had a hitless performance (0-for-4) against the Athletics.

 Cal Raleigh Game Info & Props vs. the Athletics